Grooming the Birkie Trail

 - If the compacted base is less than 3″, we don’t set a classic track.

-- Our daily grooming is performed to make the skiing as good as possible for that day, with an eye always on how it will impact preparations for the event in February
+- Our grooming throughout the season is performed to make the skiing as good as possible at any given time, always with an eye on how it will impact preparations for the event in February

 - We stage our groomers strategically near the north, mid and south ends of the trail.
 This allows us to groom all sections of the trail system more efficiently.